 Welcome to the website of the composer, pianist, transcriptionist, and educator Brian Buch.

 Brian Buch received his Doctorate in Music Composition from Boston University and his Bachelor of Music degree in Music Composition with an emphasis in Piano Performance from the Jacobs School of Music at Indiana University.
-Brian is on the faculty of the New England Conservatory of music and privately teaches composition, classical and jazz piano, and a unique ear-training system discovered by Alla Cohen in developing perfect pitch.
-As a composer, Brian writes for all genres of classical music from orchestral to chamber and solo instruments and is a founding member of the International Cat Murr Composer's Society.
+Brian is on the faculty of the New England Conservatory of Music and privately teaches composition, classical and jazz piano, and a unique ear-training system discovered by Alla Cohen in developing perfect pitch.
+As a composer, Brian writes for all genres of classical music from orchestral to chamber and solo instruments and together with Alla Cohen is a co-founding member of the International Cat Murr Composer's Society.
 His principal composition teacher and mentor is Alla Cohen (New England Conservatory and Berklee College of Music) with whom he maintains a close personal and musical connection.
 He has also studied composition with Don Freund, P.Q.
 Phan, Sven-David Sandström, at IU, with Nancy de Van Vate in Vienna, Austria, and Sam Headrick and Richard Cornell at BU.
 Brian has studied classical piano with Faina Koffman, Edward Auer, Reiko Neriki, Gerald Stofsky, and jazz piano with Dick Odgren.
 Brian’s works have been performed throughout the US, Canada, Europe, Estonia, and Russia.

 "...He wept, laughed, sighed, his gaze was tender, soft or furious: a woman swooning with grief, a poor wretch abandoned in the depth of his despair, a temple rising into view, birds falling silent at eventide, waters murmuring...
 'Now that is what you call music and a musician"